didomi/challenges/backend/README.md

 ### Requirements Compliance

-Missing mandatory specifications will result in rejection:
+Missing mandatory specifications according to the challenge outlined below will result in rejection:

-- All required API endpoints must be implemented (`/users` [GET, POST, DELETE], `/events` [POST])
+- All required API endpoints must be implemented having requests and response must match the examples
-- Core business logic must be correctly implemented (consent event sourcing, user uniqueness, etc.)
-- Database schema must properly handle the data model
+- Database schema must properly handle the data model and anticipate deploying future schema updates
-- Proper error handling (e.g., 422 responses for invalid data)
+- Proper error handling

 Minor deviations may be discussed during the interview, but missing multiple core requirements is a disqualifying factor.